Welcome to the A+ Scholarship Program.

 - Students MUST sign up for My Payment Plan and pay the balance owed via the scheduled monthly payments.

-A+ Program Eligibility Requirements for Renewal – Student has received A+ scholarship in at least 1 previous semester.
+A+ Program Eligibility Requirements for Renewal – Student has received or was eligible to receive the A+ scholarship in at least 1 previous semester.

-- Maintain full-time enrollment at OTC, unless approved for exception.
+- Maintain full-time enrollment at Ozarks Tech, unless approved for exception.

-- Current year FAFSA on file at OTC.
+- Current year FAFSA on file at Ozarks Tech.

-- Maintain a 2.5 cumulative GPA on post high school courses at OTC.
+- Maintain a 2.5 cumulative GPA on post high school courses at Ozarks Tech.

 - Maintain federal Satisfactory Academic Progress.